Another tutorial Lizzy, really? I’d say: why not! 😉 Let’s talk about how to make miniature food today!

 This trend in the miniature world is very intriguing to me.

-There are people out there making real miniature food and cook real things that you can eat.
+There are people out there making real miniature food and cooking real things that you can eat.

 So to be clear, I am not talking about fake hamburgers made of candy or little fake vegetables from a toy store, but real meat, bread, lettuce, tomatoes, etc. In a real pot or pan on a real little stove.
 Yes, really!